TanakaShumba/python-network-scanner/README.md

 # Python Network Scanner

-## Description
+## Purpose
-This Python project scans a local network to detect active devices and their open ports.
-It's safe and educational, ideal for learning network security and Python programming.
+Scans local networks to discover devices and open ports using Python.
+Helps identify potential vulnerabilities.

 ## Features
-- Scan a subnet (e.g., 192.168.1.0/24)
-- Detect active hosts
-- List open TCP ports for each host
+- Key features and functionalities of the project

-## Requirements
+## Installation / Usage
-- Python 3.x

-## How to Run
+- How to install and run the project
-1. Clone this repository:
+- Example usage if applicable

+## Tech Stack
+- Python, Libraries, Tools used

+## Notes
+- Any special notes or warnings